medikoo/npm-cross-link/README.md

 #### `userDependencies`

 Optional.
-Eventual list of package names that should not be cleaned up from package `node_modules` folder.
+Eventual list of extra (not listed in `package.json`) packages that should not be cleaned up from package `node_modules` folder.

 Installer by default removes all dependencies not referenced in package `package.json`.
-Throught his option we may ensure that if we install something externally or via `afterPackageInstall` hook, it remains untouched
+Throught his option we may ensure that if we install something externally or via `afterPackageInstall` hook, it remains untouched.